 Have you ever considered the connection between your calling and your brand?
-Are you challenged by these two concepts, as they apply to living your dream?
+Are you challenged by these two concepts, as they apply to live your dream?

 Intentionally building a personal brand doesn’t have to feel like an exercise in arrogance.
 But the process can be uncomfortable because it involves putting yourself under a microscope.